Table of Contents

 Batch Your Pin Creation (Once a Week)

-Set aside one or two hours per week — whatever works for your schedule — to create all your pins for the coming week.
-Open Canva, use your templates, and produce 20–30 pins in one sitting.
+Set aside one or two hours a week — whatever fits your schedule — to create all your pins for the coming week.
+Open Canva, use your templates, and knock out 20–30 pins in one sitting.

-This is much more efficient than creating one or two pins every day.
-Once you’re in creative mode with your templates open, knocking out multiple designs is fast.
+This is far more efficient than making one or two pins every day.
+Once you’re in creative mode with your templates open, producing multiple designs is fast.
 Doing it piecemeal every day is slow.

 Schedule Everything in One Go

-Once your pins are created, schedule them all in one sitting.
-Whether you’re using Tailwind or the native scheduler, loading up your queue for the week takes 20–30 minutes max.
+Once your pins are made, schedule them all in one sitting.
+Whether you’re using Tailwind, Buffer, or the native scheduler, loading your queue for the week takes 20–30 minutes max.

 Set your daily volume (3–5 pins to start), spread them across your boards, and you’re done.
-Pinterest is taken care of for the week.
+Pinterest is handled for the week.

 Check In Briefly Each Day

 You don’t need to do anything daily — your scheduler handles the posting.
-But a quick two-minute check to make sure everything is running and nothing has broken is good practice.
+But a quick two-minute check to make sure everything’s running and nothing has broken is good practice.

 Review Monthly